joouha/euporie/README.rst

    $ # OR
    $ python -m pip install --user euporie

-You can also try euporie online `here <https://euporie.readthedocs.io/en/latest/_static/lite.html>`_.
+You can also run euporie without installing it - see `Try euporie`_ above.

 ********
 Features